Transfer Course Planning

 SUNY Transfer Paths

-SUNY has created Transfer Paths that summarize the common lower division requirements shared by all SUNY campuses for similar majors within most disciplines.
+SUNY has created Transfer Paths that summarize the common lower division requirements at most SUNY campuses for similar majors within most disciplines.
 If you want to prepare for as many SUNY campuses as possible, the SUNY Transfer Paths will help you identify core coursework that will prepare you for multiple SUNY campuses.
 Courses that are SUNY Transfer Path courses are noted on the transfer planning sheets in blue.

 SUNY has compiled additional resources for transfer students to help plan their courses and connect with all SUNY campuses.
 This site will compile campus contacts, equivalency charts, and resources at all SUNY campuses.